Meet our Team

 Wilson Ekpotu

 • Wilson is a graduate of petroleum engineering and a young professional member of the Energy Council of Canada.
 In line with his current career interests, he is a prospective graduate of Energy Systems Engineering here in Canada and has developed hands-on experience and exposure to the recent trends and developments in the hydrogen sector.
-He is passionate about Green Hydrogen Production as a sustainable tool for global energy transition and is certified by Standford University in Conventional and Unconventional Reservoir Geomechanics and this served as a springboard for his excellent industry experience in the energy sector.
+He is passionate about Clean Hydrogen Production as a sustainable tool for global energy transition and is certified by Standford University in Conventional and Unconventional Reservoir Geomechanics and this served as a springboard for his excellent industry experience in the energy sector.

 Martins